The Purpose Of This Project - Background Information

 As Leviticus 23 has shown us . . .

-In His Covenant with Israel, God instituted 7 Yearly Moedim which incorporate 7 Yearly Sabbaths.
+In His Covenant with Israel, God instituted Seven Yearly Moedim which incorporate Seven Yearly Sabbaths.

-Three especially significant Moedim were designated and celebrated as Feasts.
+Three especially significant Moedim were designated and celebrated as Feasts, and Two of those were also Festivals.

 ____________________